ferrao/ricky-morty/README.md

 # Rick and Morty

-Rick and Morty API test
+Very simple Rick and Morty API test using React, Redux, Styled Components, Pose and featuring an infinite scroller.

+See it in action [here](https://react-morty.netlify.com)